zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 the issue tracker at
 <https://github.com/zeppe-lin/zeppe-lin.github.io/issues>.

-## Appendix A: Legal Notices
+## 9. LEGAL NOTICES

-This appendix outlines the legal and licensing information for Zeppe-Lin, including copyrights, licenses, and disclaimers.
+This section outlines the legal and licensing information for Zeppe-Lin, including copyrights, licenses, and disclaimers.

-### A.1 Software Licenses
+### 9.1.
+Software Licenses

 Zeppe-Lin integrates open-source software projects, each with its own license.
 For licensing details, consult the source code of the respective packages included in your system.

-### A.2 Build Scripts Licensing
+### 9.2.
+Build Scripts Licensing

 Zeppe-Lin build scripts retain their original licensing structure and are attributed to: